tdgeter/Mobile-App-Dev-Projects/To Do - Base Build from Abdo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Clone the repository to your device.
 From there, open Android studio and go to the location of the repo.
-Open the folder correspoinding to the app you wish to take a look at by selecting it within Android studio, and it will configure for you.
+Open the folder corresponding to the app you wish to take a look at by selecting it within Android studio, and it will configure for you.
 From there you can operate the application in an emulator or build an APK file from the source code.

 <!-- USAGE EXAMPLES -->
 ## Usage